Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Methodology

-This stage performs a sufficiency check over the constraint-based candidate pools.
-A sufficiency score is computed to determine whether an atomic constraint can be grounded with adequate structural support.
-Constraints that pass the check are integrated into stable variable bindings and used for subsequent propagation, while constraints that fail the check drop structural propagation and activate textual recovery, preventing error accumulation caused by hallucinated structural evidence.
+This stage performs a sufficiency check to decide whether to propagate structural bindings or trigger textual recovery.
+A sufficiency signal is firstly computed to determine whether an atomic constraint can be grounded with adequate structural support.
+Constraints that pass the check are integrated into stable variable bindings and used for subsequent propagation, while constraints that fail the check drop structural propagation and activate textual recovery.